slowli/compile-fmt/README.md

 This crate allows formatting values in compile time (e.g., in `const fn`s).
 The formatted values are not required to be constants; e.g., arguments or local vars in `const fn` can be formatted.

+Features:

+- Zero dependencies.
+- Unconditionally `#[no_std]`-compatible.
-The formatting logic is space-efficient; i.e., it allocates the least amount of bytes that can provably to be sufficient for all possible provided inputs.
+- The formatting logic is space-efficient; i.e., it allocates the least amount of bytes that can provably to be sufficient for all possible provided inputs.
+- Does not rely on proc macros.
+This makes the library more lightweight.

 ## Why?